elliotwoods/ofxCeres/README.md

 You can find a version of the corrected file in `docs/type_quat.hpp` for GLM 0.9.9.7

 This is because the default constructor will be confused with the union working on Jet types

+We don't actually do this any more (it seems that simply having the defines set in the project settings is enough).

+Meanwhile : watch out for include orders if you get errors about quaternions.
+Try to include ofxCeres LATER (that worked last time I needed to fix it).

 # General notes on usage